Bits of Advice

 • When you are creating an application, always assume the user is really stupid.
 This way, you don't risk creating something that is too difficult to understand or a hassle to use.

 • A resume isn't that useful in the technical world, but your projects sure are.
-That's why you must treat your GitHub or coding portfolio as your resume instead.
+That's why you must treat your GitHubarrow-up-right or coding portfolio as your resume instead.

-Apps that take care of reminders, assignments, and the calendar for school include iStudiez Pro, Erudio, iHomework, and MyStudyLife.
+Apps that take care of reminders, assignments, and the calendar for school include iStudiez Proarrow-up-right, Erudioarrow-up-right, iHomeworkarrow-up-right, and MyStudyLifearrow-up-right.
 See which one works best for you.

 • Defeat Procrastination